 Working in product management as a new grad or early career position provides you with opportunities to learn the ropes and increase your relevant experience for when you are looking for more product positions later in your career.
 However, it is tough to break into the industry in that type of role because there are not very many openings.
-To combat that, oftentimes early product positions include some strategy and operations.
-So, you should be ready to increase your bandwidth to take these on as well.
+To combat that, oftentimes early product positions will include some strategy and operations as well.
+So, you should be ready to increase your bandwidth to include those functions.

 Luckily, we have worked with hundreds of job-seekers to optimize their search and land great product management, as well as strategy and operations jobs.
 We put together this step-by-step guide to help shed light on the road ahead.
 That way you, too, can get a job that you love.

 Step 1: Tell your story on your resume and LinkedIn

 When applying for product management jobs, you need to have a strong story on your resume and LinkedIn.
 This is especially true if you are looking for your first PM role because your experience might not exactly match.
 Therefore, you need to show your skills as much as possible.
 This helps recruiters know you are a good candidate who should move forward in the process.

 In order to do this, each statement should show the impact of the work, rather than just what was done.
 You also need to include quantification of results and/or scale of the project.
 These statements will likely take up more space, but it is worth it to help you stand out.

 For example, this is a statement that only shows the grunt work that you did:

 Instead, this statement can be updated to show the impact and quantify the results:

 - Conducted market research, analyzed 60+ seed-stage startups, and built valuation models to optimize opportunity identification process by 20%